-College Physics I
+PHY-162 4.00 College Physics I

 This course provides a general background for those who do not plan advanced study in physics or engineering.
-Topics covered include elementary mechanics, including kinematics and dynamics of particles; work and energy; linear and angular momentum; rotational motion; oscillations; waves and gravitation.
+Topics covered include elementary mechanics, including kinematics and dynamics of particles; work and energy; linear and angular momentum; rotational motion; gravitation; thermodynamics: and oscillation.
 This course satisfies a general education requirement in the Math/Science area.
-Prerequisite: MAT 102 or equivalent with "C" grade or better or the necessary score on the mandatory assessment and placement chart.
+Prerequisite: Minimum ALEKS math placement score of 30 is required.
+Enrollment in or completion of MAT-127 or an ALEKS math placement score above 45 is strongly recommended.